Markmax2304/ping-pong/README.md

 # ping-pong
-Test project of ping-pong concept with using Mirror Also, I decided to try using Zenject
+Test project of ping-pong concept with using Mirror<br/>
+Also, I decided to try using Zenject